alexderoeck/alexderoeck/README.md

 Time Management: From multiple projects and assignments I have been set with deadlines, and worked on.
 <br><br>

-Problem Solving: Debugging and testing code, and problems in Maths.
+Problem Solving: Debugging and testing code, and complicated problems in Maths.
 <br><br>

 <br>
 <hr>

-View my college work repositories <a href="https://github.com/BHASVIC-AlexDeroeck24?tab=repositories">here</a>
+View my repositories <a href="https://github.com/BHASVIC-AlexDeroeck24?tab=repositories">here</a>
 <br><br>

 <details>